 Several American independent filmmakers were accused of selling out, as they directed studio projects alongside independent productions.
 A new group of intimate, low-budget films, collectively labelled ‘mumblecore’, was hailed as a revival of true independent cinema.
 Andrew Bujalski’s Funny Ha Ha (2005) was the first film of the mumblecore movement.

 Online video streaming led to a decline in video sales and rentals, and Hollywood turned once again to 3D as a gimmick to attract cinema audiences.
 (3D had been employed in the 1950s when Hollywood was challenged by TV; fifty years later, it was the internet that threatened to usurp viewers from both Hollywood and television.)
-The 3D revival was led by James Cameron's Avatar (2009), which became the most expensive and commercially successful film ever made.
+The 3D revival was led by James Cameron’s Avatar (2009), one of the most expensive and commercially successful films ever made.
 As modern 3D required digital cameras and projectors, there was a dramatic shift in film production and distribution from celluloid to digital.

 American cinema began incorporating digital imagery into its blockbuster films in the early 1990s, notably the morphing metal in James Cameron’s Terminator II: Judgment Day (1991) and the incredible digitally-generated dinosaurs in Steven Spielberg’s Jurassic Park (1993).
 The next step, total digital animation, was taken by the Pixar studio with Toy Story (John Lasseter, 1995).
 (The use of computers in film animation began in 1960, when John Whitney founded Motion Graphics and produced abstract animations via an analogue computer he invented.
 In 1961, he compiled his earliest films into a showreel titled Catalog.)